Requirements | FE | Engineer Intern Enrollment | PE/SE | Experience | Initial Licensure

 The requirements for initial licensure as a professional engineer in Nebraska are:

-- A degree from an EAC/ABET-accredited engineering program OR meeting the NCEES Engineering Education Standard;
+- A degree from an EAC/ABET or CEAB-accredited engineering program OR meeting the NCEES Engineering Education Standard;

-- Four years of progressive engineering experience after a four-year engineering program or equivalent; and
+- At least four years of progressive engineering experience gained after a four-year engineering program or equivalent; and

 - Passage of an exam on the Nebraska E&A Act and Board's Rules and Regulations.

 Educational Debt Reimbursement Request

 Nebraska engineering graduates who have passed the FE Exam may qualify for a $50 reimbursement from the Board if they meet the following requirements:

 - Graduated from an EAC/ABET-accredited engineering program in Nebraska,

-- Passed the FE Exam on the first attempt, no later than nine months of graduation, and
+- Passed the FE Exam on the first attempt, no later than nine months after graduation, and

 - Have qualifying educational debt.
 Qualifying education debt is defined as any government or commercial loans obtained by a student for post-secondary education, tuition, other educational expenses, or reasonable living expenses, as determined by the Board.